coderbyheart/nrfcloud-udp-proxy/About.md

-The proxy server (written in Node.js and running on an AWS EC2 t2.micro instance) listens for incoming messages in the format `<device id>:<JSON payload>` and registers an nRF Connect for Cloud device _on demand_ for devices that haven sent messages in before.
+The proxy server (written in Node.js and running on an AWS EC2 t2.micro instance) listens for incoming messages in the format `<device id>:<JSON payload>` and registers an nRF Connect for Cloud device _on demand_ for devices that haven't sent messages in before.
 This has serious security implications, but for a demo use-case this turned out to be a great solution.